alexkinsey/kenetic_gym_schedual_planner/README.md

-# Kinetic Gym Schedual Planner
+# Kinetic Gym Schedule Planner

 ![Kinetic Home Page](https://github.com/alexkinsey/kinetic_gym_schedual_planner/blob/main/images/home.png "Screenshot")

-Kinetic Gym Schedual Planner helps users manage gym members and classes.
+Kinetic Gym Schedule Planner helps users manage gym members and classes.
 Users can create, edit, and delete both members and classes.
-Users can also asign members to classes to track attendance.
+Users can also assign members to classes to track attendance.
 Member types, such as Premium, automatically restrict which classes members are eligible for.
+The interface has been designed with both desktops and tablets in mind.

 -----------------------------------------------------------------------------